lgarrison/talks/presentations/04_PythonProfiling/slides.md

 ::left::

-- Profiling helps us figure out where our Python program is spending time
+- Profiling helps us figure out where our code is spending time
-  - Usually without modifying the code.
+  - Usually without modifying the source.
 Helps answer the "where" question.
 - Can be as simple as using timers (example on the right), but this approach doesn't scale
 - Ways to profile Python code, in rough order of complexity:
   - Timers: `timeit.default_timer()`, `%timeit`